rails/rails/guides/source/caching_with_rails.md

 This cache store uses Danga's `memcached` server to provide a centralized cache for your application.
 Rails uses the bundled `dalli` gem by default.
 This is currently the most popular cache store for production websites.
 It can be used to provide a single, shared cache cluster with very high performance and redundancy.

 When initializing the cache, you need to specify the addresses for all memcached servers in your cluster.
-If none is specified, it will assume memcached is running on the local host on the default port, but this is not an ideal set up for larger sites.
+If none are specified, it will assume memcached is running on localhost on the default port, but this is not an ideal setup for larger sites.

 The `write` and `fetch` methods on this cache accept two additional options that take advantage of features specific to memcached.
 You can specify `:raw` to send a value directly to the server with no serialization.
 The value must be a string or number.
 You can use memcached direct operations like `increment` and `decrement` only on raw values.
 You can also specify `:unless_exist` if you don't want memcached to overwrite an existing entry.